jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 ### Cons

 * Not efficient: For hashmaps we need to deserialize the entire object to find a specific key. 🚫
-* Inserts for most datatypes (eg: SortedSets) would mean to deserialize and serialize again. 🚫
+* Inserts for most data types (eg: SortedSets) would mean to deserialize and serialize again. 🚫

 ## Option 2: Types

-Instad of storing strings, we can store a generic datatype that includes the type.
+Instead of storing strings, we can store a generic datatype that includes the type.
 Since `type` is a reserved word in Golang, we should use another word instead.

 ### Atom and Kind